Saudi announces plan to boost oil production capacity for first time in years

 DUBAI (Reuters) - Saudi Arabia said on Wednesday it plans to boost oil production capacity for the first time in more than a decade, a day after it announced a record high hike in crude supply in a battle for market share that has hammered global prices this week.

-Saudi Arabia’s energy ministry has directed oil producer Saudi Aramco 2222.SE to raise its output capacity to 13 million from 12 million barrels per day (bpd), CEO Amin Nasser said in a statement on Wednesday.
+Saudi Arabia’s energy ministry has directed oil producer Saudi Aramco to raise its output capacity to 13 million from 12 million barrels per day (bpd), CEO Amin Nasser said in a statement on Wednesday.

 “The company is exerting its maximum efforts to implement this directive as soon as possible,” Nasser added.
 No timeframe was given for the plans, which would entail investing billions of dollars to increase the ability to pump more oil.